 Moreover, BRAC utilizes a credit-plus approach where loans are accompanied by various forms of assistance for the borrowers.
 An important part of the credit operation is the collection of savings.
 Savings opportunities with BRAC provide members with funds for consumption, children’s education and other investments.
 It also provides security for old age and serves as a contingency fund during natural disasters.

 A fully operational commercial bank, BRAC Bank offers a wide range of banking products to SME, retail and corporate clients.
 The bank has its primary focus on service quality and customer satisfaction.
-Through a team of over 8,000 employees, BRAC Bank offers a broad range of products and services, including SME, retail, commercial and corporate banking to more than 1.2 million customers.
+Through a team of over 8,000 employees, BRAC Bank offers a broad range of products and services to more than 1.2 million customers.